In-Person P1106

 Bonus-Mark Options

-In this class, the maximum numbers of bonus credits you can earn is 3%.
+In this class, the maximum number of bonus credits you can earn is 3%.
 The credit will be added to your final grade at the end of the term.
-The completion deadline is the December 9th.
+See the syllabus for the completion deadline.

 You may volunteer to participate in Nipissing University research projects listed in the SONA system.
 Each SONA study will describe what you will be doing and how many credits you will earn.
 Generally, longer research participation time gives you more SONA credits and more course bonus points.
 For example, 1 hour of research = 1 credit which represents a 1% bonus in this course.
 Research studies are accessed via an online system called SONA.
 To use this system, you first must enroll.
 Follow this link for details and instructions.

-FYI: During the term, I am given no information about your SONA credits.
-After classes end, the SONA administrator sends me a table of student names with their number of SONA credits earned.
+FYI: After classes end, the SONA administrator sends me a list of student names with SONA credits.

 Option 2: Class-only research-like participation